Discovering hidden swimming spots to call your own for the afternoon might be one of the greatest pleasures mankind can ever experience.

 Accessed by 4×4 only, this remote slice of heaven is an adventurer’s paradise found on the Barrington Tops Plateau region approximately 5 hours drive north of Sydney, through Gloucester and onto the Barrington Trail.
 The river is a seriously inviting wild swim, winding through the valley into an impressive sight know as Black Swamp.
 In addition to your swimwear, don’t forget to pack your fishing rod – you may just be cooking up a BBQ fish dinner if you get lucky!

 7. Mermaid Pools, Tahmoor

 Packing an extra pair of swimmers is advised for those brave enough to properly explore Mermaid Falls.
 It’s like the real-life dream of a cliff-jumper, such is the way that the sandstone cliffs have been carved out around the pools along Bargo River Gorge.
 To get here you’ll need to drive 1 hour South West of Sydney to Tahmoor, and once at the car park at Charles Point Road, it’s a 1.5 hr round trip to these infamous pools.
 While you’re there, be careful and don’t do anything dumb.
 Emergency services are pretty sick of having to deal with juvenile behaviour here.
 Don’t become a statistic.

 Some of these places can get pretty busy when the mercury soars.
-As part of the WAE community, you need to make sure you’re looking after these special places so that many more can enjoy them into the future.
-It’s all about respect.
+As part of the WAE community, it’s important to make sure you’re looking after these special places so that many more can enjoy them into the future.